Do Unmarried Fathers Have Rights in California?

-According to the Judicial Council of California, establishing parentage provides children of unwed parents with the same privileges and rights as those whose parents are married.
+According to the Judicial Council of California, establishing parentage provides children of unwed fathers and mothers with the same privileges and rights as those whose parents are married.
 These include being able to have life and health insurance coverage through either parent, the right to receive veteran's and social security benefits, and the right to inherit from both parents.
-Furthermore, this enables children to receive financial support from both parents.

-Voluntary declaration of Paternity
+Voluntary Declaration of Paternity

 Couples may also choose to sign a declaration later.
 In these cases, the declaration must be notarized or both parents must sign at a registrar of births office, their local child support agency, their local welfare offices or at their local superior courts with family law facilitators.
 Once the form is signed and filed with the state's Department of Child Support Services, parents can request a new birth certificate with the father's name listed.

 Often, a hearing will be held before a judge to determine if a man is the father of the child in question.
 The judges in these cases may order DNA testing to provide evidence of parentage.

 Either parent may start this process by contacting his or her local child support agency and asking to open a parentage and support case.
 In situations when there is a dispute over a child's parentage, a DNA test may be ordered.

-Consulting with an attorney
+Consulting With an Attorney